nuke86/Jest_/README.md

 # Jest_
-Jest_ is a Judo fitnees school management system, written in PHP.
+Jest_ is a Judo fitness school management system, written in PHP.

 ## Why Jest_?
 Jest_ helps judo gyms, yet only Italian, better manage their data: the company and the athletes.